ilhamday/Scrape-Zomato/README.md

 # upwork-tomatoz
-Untuk latian scrap project dari upwork
+Scrape data from zomato.com, get the data from all of the following categories in "Melbourne" Autralia.
+Result in csv file.

-Scrape data dari beberapa categorie, Lokasi nya di "Melbourne" Australia
+Categories:
 - cafe
 - chinese
 - dumplings